Starting a new job?

 What else would you like to know and how much can you find out before you start?
 While it is important to keep an open mind, many people also find it helpful to have a framework or an approach in mind which will help them sift through everything they are learning and work out how they are going to make a positive impact quickly.
 What is your approach going to be?

-Being clear about what excites you about your new role, who you want to be as a leader in that role and how you are going to approach the new challenge will position you to make the most of the opportunity and make a great impact.
+Being clear about what excites you about your new role, who you want to be as a leader in that role and how you are going to approach the new challenge are the three things you need to do before starting a new job to position yourself to make the most of the opportunity and make a great impact.

 Successful transition into a new role is a process which starts before the first day and which can take a few months.
 Supplementing the company induction with Executive Fast Start Coaching can make you more successful in less time.
 Book a free call and let’s discuss.